maxcell/spotify-app/README.md

 And the project should automatically open up on <http://localhost:3000>.

+You can also see it live on <https://spotify-app-client.now.sh>.

 ## Goal

 The goal of the exercise is to showcase how I design React components and how I